nathanielgreen/CV/README.md

 - [Ravebot](https://github.com/nathanielgreen/ravebot): a social playlist curation
   app built for iOS and Android using the Ionic Framework and Rails for the back end.
-- [RemoteMe](https://github.com/nathanielgreen/remoteme): a web app that allows users to find, list, and rate areas in their city that are laptop-work friendly.

 ## Fast and Passionate Learner